 Disable All Unnecessary Applications Running In The Background

-If you’re experiencing low frame rates and annoying stutter issues in COD: Vanguard.
-It could be due to unnecessary applications and Windows Services running in the background that squeeze a big chunk of your memory.
-To get rid of these background applications and get high performance in COD: Vanguard, make sure that you always close all the unwanted background applications from the System Tray and the Task Manager.
+If you’re experiencing slow frame rates, and irritating problems with stuttering on COD: Vanguard.
+This may be due to unneeded applications or Windows Services running in the background that eat up a huge chunk of memory.
+To eliminate these background apps and experience the best performance from COD Vanguard, make sure to always shut down all unwanted background programs from the Tray on your system Tray and task Manager.

-Aside from the background application, You should also disable any unnecessary Windows Services that consume a lot of your PC’s memory.
-In order to do this, do the following steps.
+In addition to the background application In addition, you should also eliminate all unneeded Windows Services that consume a large portion of your PC’s memory.
+To accomplish this, follow the following steps.

 - In the Start Menu, Search for Windows Run Application.